Hold-Krykke-BA/DBD/ExamSpringApplication/readme.md

 ```
 *Example on a simple procedure call in PostgresAccessor.java.
 Functions are called by `SELECT * FROM functionName();`*

 In regards to the stored procedures we are purposefully using a `PreparedStatement` instead of a `CallableStatement`.
-This is done to avoid the workaround to be able to use `CallableStatement`, as this might be changed in the future [prodpsql] [prodgit].
+This is done to avoid the workaround to be able to use `CallableStatement`, as this might be changed in the future [prodpsql](#References) [prodgit](#References).